raspberrypilearning/password-generator/en/step_7.md

-## Choosing a password length

-Some websites require passwords to be a certain length.
+## Lots of passwords

-Allow the user to choose the length of their password.
+Allow the user to create 3 passwords at once.

 --- task ---

-Ask the user to input a password length, and store it in a variable called `length`.
+Add this code to create 3 passwords:

 --- code ---
 ---